-Our workshops are one or two-day programs focusing on specific areas of tracking and awareness.
+We offer several one and two-day programs focusing on specific areas of tracking and awareness.

 FEATHER, HAIR, AND BONE ANALYSIS

-This day will be devoted to a study of feather structure and identification, fur identification, bird and mammal skeletal morphology and bone identification, bird and mammal skull basics.
-Working with my extensive collection of bones, feathers, scat and other animal artifacts, we will gain a solid grounding in animal morphology and an understanding of the structural adaptations each animal species has evolved to be efficient in its particular niche in the environment.
+This day will be devoted to a study of feather structure and identification; fur identification; bird and mammal skeletal structure and bone identification; and bird and mammal skull basics.
+Working with my extensive collection of bones, feathers, scat, and other animal artifacts, we will gain a solid grounding in animal morphology and an understanding of the structural adaptations each animal species has evolved to be efficient in its particular niche in the environment.

 WALKING IN THE DARK